Nagasrineelamshetty/Nagasrineelamshetty/README.md

 Hi there, I'm Nagasri! 👋
 An undergrad focused on building user-centric solutions.

-Currently working on AI/ML projects.
+Currently working on AI/ML and FullStack projects.

 ---